This is the multi-page printable view of this section. Click here to print.

 For full network teardown, see Step-by-Step Manual Deployment-Cleanup.

-Walk through submitting your first transaction to a local Solo network using the Hiero JavaScript SDK.
+Walk through submitting your first transaction to a local Solo network using the Hiero JavaScript, Java, or Go SDK.

 Overview

-The Hiero JavaScript SDK lets you build and test applications on the Hiero network using JavaScript or TypeScript.
-This guide walks you through launching a local Solo network, creating a funded test account, connecting the SDK, and running example scripts to submit your first transaction.
+The Hiero SDKs let you build and test applications on the Hiero network using JavaScript / TypeScript, Java, or Go.
+This guide walks you through launching a local Solo network, locating its bootstrap operator account, setting up a project for your chosen SDK, and running example transactions.
+The Solo-side steps are identical across all three SDKs; the language-specific steps appear in tabs you can switch between.

 Prerequisites